 Moreover, nonclinical and clinical data are often susceptible to varying interpretations and analyses and many companies that believed their product candidates performed satisfactorily in nonclinical studies and clinical trials nonetheless failed to obtain FDA or comparable foreign regulatory authority approval.
 We cannot guarantee that the FDA or foreign regulatory authorities will interpret trial results as we do, and more trials could be required before we are able to submit an application seeking approval of atacicept or any future product candidates we may develop.
 To the extent that the results of the trials are not satisfactory to the FDA or foreign regulatory authorities for support of a marketing application, we may be required to expend significant resources, which may not be available to us, to conduct additional trials in support of potential approval of atacicept or any future product candidates we may develop.
 Even if regulatory approval is secured for atacicept, the terms of such approval may limit the scope and use of atacicept, which may also limit its commercial potential.
-Furthermore, the approval policies or regulations of the FDA or comparable foreign regulatory authorities delaying, limiting or denying approval of atacicept, including and any other indication we are seeking for approval under atacicept.
+Furthermore, the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval, which may lead to the FDA or comparable foreign regulatory authorities delaying, limiting or denying approval of atacicept, including and any other indication we are seeking for approval under atacicept.